 Crafting the perfect opening line is the key to successful speed dating, and in the History of Psychology class students have discovered the secret ingredient to an unforgettable introduction: famous historical psychologists.

-Professor of Psychology Joanne Davis devised an unusual lesson plan for students to become acquainted with the giants of psychology.
+Psychology Professor Joanne Davis devised an unusual lesson plan for students to become acquainted with the giants of psychology.
 Each student was assigned one of seven well-known psychologists, and after thorough research, they attended class as his or her psychologist in character.
 “They came to class to speed date with each other; every psychologist met every other psychologist,” Davis said.
 “At the end, we had a writing assignment to see who was the most influential psychologist of all time.”

 Meredith Pearson, a second-year student in the clinical psychology doctoral program, played Lightner Witmer, the founder of clinical psychology.
 “We study these time periods, and we get these long lists of names with all their accomplishments,” Pearson said.
 “This is an interesting way to bring it to life and make them real people again, rather than just names in a book.”